Leeonardoo/youtube-cwc-uikit/README.md

 # youtube-cwc-uikit

 This is the Youtube app made during the UIKit series on CodeWithChris iOS course.
-With the differences being that I used Swift Concurrency and viewcode only.
-It also supports both light and dark mode
+With the differences being:
+- Swift Concurrency instead of completion handlers
+- Viewcode only
+- Use only Decodable structs (no SwiftyJson)
+- Lght and dark mode support